ButinVladimir/cyberiada/ROADMAP.md

 ## Relocation

 Relocation is the prestige.
 After relocating, almost everything will be lost.
-Certain favors allow to keep money, company members, their equipment and programs at a price.
-Each city has it's own price to relocate.

-Relocation losses can be mitigated by getting favors, either by buying, capturing districts, performing operations or reaching certaing thresholds of respect.

-Relocation favors include

-- Retaining money after relocations (10 tiers, each tier retain 10% more)
-- Keep weapons (7 tiers, each tier will allow to keep weapons with quality not above it's corresponding tier)
-- Keep armors (7 tiers, each tier will allow to keep armors with quality not above it's corresponding tier)
-- Keep utility items (7 tiers, each tier will allow to keep items with quality not above it's corresponding tier)
-- Keep additional company members (10 tiers, each tier allow to keep 1 more)
-- Keep programs (7 tiers, each tier will allow to keep programs with quality not above it's corresponding tier)
+Relocating will update highest level for scenario, potentially increasing rewards in subsequent re-runs.

-Augmentations and designs are not affected by relocation.
+Programs are not affected by relocation.

 ## Orders